emildekeyser/distributed-applications/README.md

 instead, they reach us in the form of a pull request, pending for review.
 Only after we explicitly accept to incorporate your changes will the course material be updated.

-Accepted changes will cause an increase in [cake points](https://ucleuvenlimburg.github.io/cakepoints/).
+Accepted changes might cause an increase in [cake points](https://ucleuvenlimburg.github.io/cakepoints/).